dialogoo/laiive/README.md

 <img width="90" height="90" alt="laiive1" src="https://github.com/user-attachments/assets/357725b4-4da2-4463-b9a5-896a29fc4b79" />

 #### what is 🫦Laiive
-Laiive is the best way to know what to do, Laiive connect live music places with people.
-Laiive is a link between life music and public.
-Just ask, Laiive will answer.[^*]
+Laiive is what will save you from being at home scrolling for the rest of your life.
+Laiive is where you find the perfect life event for you, and is the way to make people know you are doing something.
+If you want to do something now, friday evening, saturday morning...
+Just ask, Laiive will help you to find what you are looking for outside of the screen[^*]

 ![mockup](https://github.com/user-attachments/assets/4f94c5df-6b66-42b8-9925-1314b9987c48)